imkhoa99/CS-E5710-Bayesian-Data-Analysis-Project-work/README.md

 - **symmetry**
 - **fractal dimension** (“coastline approximation” - 1)

-The target variable is to predict whether a person having breast cancer given the attributes.
-(0: not cancer,
+The target variable is to classify what is the diagnosis of breast tissues (0: malignant, 1: benign) given the available attributes.
-1: cancer).

 ## Report
 [Data Analysis Report](https://github.com/imkhoa99/CS-E5710-Bayesian-Data-Analysis-Project-work/blob/main/project_khoa.pdf)